 Any future action involving the expansion of CVWD's sphere and/or extension of water service to the Old Sonoma Road Study Area would require the Commission to make findings consistent with the requirements of CEQA.
 Absent an available categorical or statutory exemption, this would likely involve at a minimum the preparation of an initial study and adoption of a negative declaration.
-Further, an expansion of CVWD's sphere to include the Old Sonoma Road Study Area would arguably be inconsistent with the Commission's adopted policies relating to lands designated as agriculture and their potential inclusion within special district spheres for purposes of urban development through the extension of essential public services.
-Inclusion within CVWD's sphere would also be inconsistent with the District's water contract service area and contemplated land uses.
+Further, an expansion of CVWD's sphere to include the Old Sonoma Road Study Area would arguably be inconsistent with the Commission's adopted policies relating to lands designated as agriculture and their potential inclusion within special district spheres for purposes of urban development through the extension of essential public services unless the Commission determines an exception is warranted.
+Inclusion within CVWD's sphere would also be inconsistent with the District's Water Supply Contractwater contract service area and contemplated land uses.
 Based on these factors, it is recommended that the Commission continue to exclude the Old Sonoma Road Study Area from CVWD's sphere.